fyysikkokilta/ilmomasiina/docs/hacking.md

 Bootstrap 4 based app, or if you import Bootstrap nested inside your own wrapper CSS class.

-The exported route components ()`Events`, `SingleEvent`, `EditSignup`) are already wrapped in `<I18nProvider>`, which is an `I18nextProvider` with the exported `i18n` object.
+The exported route components ()`Events`, `SingleEvent`, `EditSignup`) are already wrapped in `<I18nProvider>`, which is an `I18nextProvider` with the exported `i18n` object that contains the translations for the routes.
-You can call `changeLanguage` on the latter to set the language.
+You must call `init()` on the latter to initialize it.
+You can call `changeLanguage` on it to set the language.

 ### State hooks